tripalocal/version-1.0/README.md

 1. `cd modules/itinerary-tool`
 2. `npm run build`
 This will compile all the source code from the `app` directory and bundle it into a single minified bundle.js in the `build` directory.
-You can then `cd` back to the root directory and run the export task explained previously.

 ### To Run tests
 1. `cd modules/itinerary-tool`